How much do you know about poo and wee particles that float around in the air in washroom facilities?

 Although preventing the spread of these nasty particles is quite important to our health, practising proper hygiene is one of the best ways to avoid any unwanted effects from coming in contact with these potentially unavoidable and hazardous molecules.

-As a leading supplier of cleaning products and supplies for over 50 years, XO2 offers a range of cleaning chemicals, washroom products, cleaning tools and guest experience products to ensure ultimate washroom hygiene practices and less chance of infection or disease.
+As a leading supplier in Australia of cleaning products and supplies for over 50 years, XO2 offers a range of cleaning chemicals, washroom products, cleaning tools and guest amenity products to ensure ultimate washroom hygiene practices and less chance of infection or disease.

 Call 1300 123 499 or browse our range of cleaning products online for more information, and we look forward to helping you and your business lead a cleaner, healthier life!